Prior to jumping in here with ways to improve methylation I’d highly recommend you read the following blogs

 If you’re wanting to support better methylation or you’re freaking out because you’ve just gotten tested and discovered that you have an MTHFR SNP – this blog is for you.

-If you’ve read the previous blog you know that methylation processes are absolutely central to our physical, emotional and mental wellbeing.
+Essentially, if you have the MTHFR SNP, you can’t get your folate into its methylated form because your methylation pathway isn’t working efficiently and then your body struggles to recycle homocysteine back into methionine.
+What?
+If you’ve read the previous blogs then you know that methylation processes are absolutely central to our physical, emotional and mental wellbeing.
 It’s a biochemical process involved in almost all of your body’s functions.

 That can be bad news.
-With lower methylation our entire Methylation Cycle is disrupted, affecting antioxidant production, brain chemistry, cell repair, detoxification, energy production, genetic expression, immune response, inflammation, and many other crucial processes.
+With lower methylation our entire methylation cycle is disrupted, affecting antioxidant production, brain chemistry, cell repair, detoxification, energy production, genetic expression, immune response, inflammation, and many other crucial processes.

 But don’t worry: there are lots of ways to increase your methylation and keep yourself running at your best.